 We are externally managed pursuant to contractual arrangements with our Adviser and our Administrator, which collectively employ all of our personnel and pay their salaries, benefits, and other general expenses directly.
 Both our Adviser and Administrator are affiliates of ours, as their parent company is owned and controlled by Mr. David Gladstone, our chairman and chief executive officer.
 Two of our executive officers, Mr. Gladstone and Mr. Terry Lee Brubaker (our vice chairman and chief operating officer) serve as directors and executive officers of our Adviser and our Administrator.
 Our president, Mr. Robert Cutlip, is the executive vice president of commercial and industrial real estate of our Adviser.
-Mr. Michael LiCalsi, our general counsel and secretary, also serves as our Administrator's president, general counsel and secretary, as well as executive vice president of administration agreement with our Adviser.
+Mr. Michael LiCalsi, our general counsel and secretary, also serves as our Administrator's president, general counsel and secretary, as well as executive vice president of administration of our Adviser.
 We have entered into an advisory agreement with our Adviser, as amended from time to time (the "Advisory Agreement"), and an administration agreement with our Administrator (the "Administration Agreement").
-The services and fees under the Advisory Agreement and Administrator.
+The services and fees under the Advisory Agreement and Administration Agreement are described below.
+As of June 30, 2021 and December 31, 2020, \$ 3.1 million and \$3.0 million, respectively, were collectively due to our Adviser and Administrator.
 Our entrance into the Advisory Agreement and each amendment thereto has been approved unanimously by our Board of Directors.
 Our Board of Directors reviews and considers renewing the agreements with our Adviser and Administrator each July.
-During their July 2021 meeting, our Board of Directors amended and restated the Advisory Agreement for an additional year, through August 31, 2022.
+During their July 2021 meeting, our Board of Directors amended and restated the Advisory Agreement and reviewed and renewed the Administration Agreement for an additional year, through August 31, 2022.